ionic-team/stencil-site/src/docs/introduction/faq.md

 ### What does Stencil do?

 Stencil helps developers and teams build and share custom components.
 Since Stencil generates standards-compliant Web Components, the components you build with Stencil will work with many popular frameworks right out of the box, and can even be used without a framework because they are just Web Components.
-Stencil also enables a number of key capabilities on top of Web Components, in particular, pre-rendering, and objects-as-properties (instead of just strings).
+Stencil also enables a number of key capabilities on top of Web Components, in particular, prerendering, and objects-as-properties (instead of just strings).

 ### Who is Stencil for?